 Brunch

 About 15 minutes into the ride, we decided to hop off the trolley and explore the city on foot.
 While walking we stumbled upon Luke a brasserie that serves elegant French and German-style food.
-Before entering we looked at the menu for shrimp and grits, which we found; although pricey, we went for it!
+Before entering, we looked at the menu for shrimp and grits, which we found; although it was pricey, we went for it!

-We also ordered a salad because we were slacking with our vegetable consumption during our trip.
-The salad we ordered was amazing.
+We also ordered a salad because we were slacking our vegetable consumption during our trip.
+The salad we ordered was terrific.
 It was packed with delicious vegetables, yummy beats, and a tasty dressing.

 A tip to help you save money: if you’re with another person or multiple people during a trip, consider sharing your meals.
-It’s a lot cheaper if you can split a dish versus each person paying for their own.
+It’s much cheaper to split a dish versus each person paying for their own.
 Doing this also gives you a chance to taste multiple items.

 The service that Luke was great!
-Our full order of shrimp and grits was made into two single cast iron half servings for my mom and me to have our own.
-It was truly unexpected but so nice and classy.
+Our entire order of shrimp and grits was made into two single cast iron half servings for my mom and me to have our own.
+It was truly unexpected but so lovely and classy.
 I’m pretty sure this was my favorite meal so far.
 We killed it!

 One of my favorite things to do while on a trip is to check out local shops and food stores.
-As we ventured through the city it felt like we walked into each store that sold souvenirs and food.
-One shop had alligator heads and jerky, another shop had a bunch of pralines for sale, and there was a whole shop dedicated to tea and spices.
-Anything people could sell was on display throughout the city and I absolutely loved it!
+As we ventured through the city, we felt like we were walking into each store that sold souvenirs and food.
+One shop had alligator heads and jerky, another had a bunch of pralines for sale, and a whole shop was dedicated to tea and spices.
+Anything people could sell was on display throughout the city, and I loved it!

 Shopping + Music

 We eventually found ourselves back on the trolly.
 We decided to head to the French Market via Canal Street.
-The ride was really nice and a great way to see a completely different part of New Orleans.
+The ride was an excellent way to see a different part of New Orleans.
 High on my list was to hear live music.
-Just about everywhere we walked had a live band playing or a soloist sharing their music with the masses.
-As a musician myself, I felt really lucky to be blessed by so much art.
+Almost everywhere we walked, a live band played, or a soloist shared their music with the masses.
+As a musician, I felt lucky to be blessed with so much art.

 Cafe Du Monde